 The San Bernardino County Superintendent of Schools (SBCSS) is designated as the official administrative unit (AU) of the East Valley SELPA to assure the implementation of the Local Plan and SELPA policies, agreements, and procedures of the East Valley Board of Directors in cooperation with participating LEAs.
-The distribution of federal and state funds is the responsibility of SBCSS in accordance with the East Valley SELPA's Fiscal Allocation Plan and policies, agreements, and procedures of the East Valley SELPA Board of Directors.
-SBCSS accepts regionalized services and program specialist funds and the responsibilities that accompany them to fund the operations of the East Valley SELPA Board of Directors.
+The distribution of federal and state funds is the responsibility of SBCSS in accordance with the East Valley SELPA's Fiscal Allocation Plan and policies, agreements, and procedures of the East Valley SELPA's Fiscal accepts regionalized services and program specialist funds and the responsibilities that accompany them to fund the operations of the East Valley SELPA in accordance with directives of the East Valley SELPA Board of Directors.